leeweekiat/leeweekiat.github.io/_pages/publications.md

 ======
 Lee, W.K., Cui Y., and Girotra, K. Fair Workweek, Fair Outcomes?
 The Heterogeneous Treatment Effects of Predictive Scheduling Laws.

-Lee, W.K., and Lim, S.W.T.
+Lee, W.K., and Lim, S.F.W.T.
 Who Answers the Call?
 Managing Volunteers on a Nonprofit Logistics Platform.

 Lee, W.K., Cui, Y., and Li, Q. Shift Commitment in the Gig Economy: A Study with a Food Delivery Platform.